aerni/statamic-apple-news/README.md

 Open the `News Preview` app, select the `article.json` file, and choose the device you want to use to preview your article.

-## Creating an article
+## Publishing Workflow

 ### Publishing
-Open the entry in the Statamic CP that you want to publish on Apple News.
+Open the entry in the Statamic Control Panel that you want to publish on Apple News.
 Navigate to the `Apple News` tab and customize the options to your liking.
 Once you're ready to publish, flick the `Published` toggle and save the entry.
 The article is now being processed by Apple News.
 Refresh the page to see the current `Publish State`.

 ### Updating
-The article will be updated every time you save the Statamic entry in the CP.
+The article will be updated every time you save the Statamic entry.

 > **Note:** The article is updated every time the `Statamic\Events\EntrySaving` event is dispatched.